 The name of the Title 5 Setback Areas feature class in the MassGIS enterprise geodatabase is TITLE5_POLY.

-The buffer areas were developed by buffering the hydrologic and wetland features contained in the MassDEP Hydrography Datalayer and wetlands features from the DEP Wetlands datalayer.
-The buffer area is 50 feet around all hydrologic features and wetlands, except for those features that fall completely or partially within a Zone A for a public surface water supply , where the buffer zones are 100 feet around wetland features, 200 feet around streams and ponds, and 400 feet around a public surface water supply reservoir.
+The Massachusetts Department of Environmental Protection (MassDEP) developed this data for mapping purposes only.
+The Title 5 setback features maintained in this layer represent the minimum setback distances for only a subset of the setback requirements specified in the Title 5 Regulations.
+The Title 5 setback areas in this layer are built by buffering the hydrologic and wetland features contained in the MassDEP Hydrography datalayer and wetlands features from the datalayer.
+The buffer area is 25 feet around hydrologic features and wetlands, except for those features that fall completely or partially within a Zone A surface water supply protection area, where the buffer zones are 100 feet around wetland features, 200 feet around streams and ponds, and 400 feet around a public surface water supply reservoir.
 The areas of wetlands and hydrologic features that are buffered are removed from the buffered area.

 In July 2006 buffers were added around intermittent streams within Zone C's.

 In July 2007 updates were made to the MassDEP Hydrography and SWP Zones data where the reservoir outlines were matched to the MassDEP Wetlands.
 All of the Title 5 buffered areas statewide were regenerated, and the wetlands and hydrologic features that were buffered were removed.

 In January 2009 the hydrologic data source was changed to the MassDEP Hydrography Datalayer and updates were made to the SWP Watersheds datalayer and new Title 5 buffers were generated.
 In addition, the wetlands from the 1999 MassGIS Land Use datalayer were removed from the buffered areas.
 The 2005 land use datalayer incorporates the wetlands features from the MassDEP Wetlands datalayer.